FaidonKourounakis/maelstrom/README.md

 - Wrote a very perfomant CSS-only parallax effect ( it took me too much time )

-- Created a pure js music player
+- Created a pure js audio library: Amuse.js (and used it)

 - Lazy loaded images and songs